minhtran241/devsearch/README.md

 > **_NOTE:_** Please make sure that you have your own Amazon S3 access key and secret key.
 For more information, please follow the instruction about using S3 from AWS [here](https://aws.amazon.com/s3/getting-started/).

+DevSearch uses [django-storages](https://django-storages.readthedocs.io/en/latest/) library to connect with Amazon S3.
+This library is a collection of custom storage backends for Django.

+## Database

+DevSearch uses [Psycopg](https://www.psycopg.org/docs/) as PostgreSQL adapter to ensure the performance.
+Documentation is included in the doc directory and is [available online](https://www.psycopg.org/docs/)).

+> **_NOTE:_** For any other resource (source code repository, bug tracker, mailing list) please check the [project homepage](https://www.psycopg.org/).

 ## Bugs and Issues